chostett/illuminesce/content/blog/posts/2024-12-30-2024-Reflections/index.md

 ![A drawing of a photo-realistic snake with gold markings.
 Text says, 2025: Happy New Year](2025_nengajou_web.png)

 *Happy New Year!
 Drawing by me.*

+---

+Terranova is a nostalgic, text-based [interface drama](/blog/posts/2023-08-22-Interface-Drama/) about fangirls in the early 2000's on *LimeJournal*.
+Available on PC, Mac and Linux [here](https://playterranova.com/).